NMRQLresearch/tanalysis/README.md

 ### Getting Started: Example usage

 In what follows we illustrate the functionality provided for in the current version of tanalysis, by looking at the [MNIST](http://yann.lecun.com/exdb/mnist/) dataset.
-The following code snippets can be pasted into jupyter notebook cells to reproduce the results (Alternatively, the actual notebook can be found in the jupyter_notebooks folder of the repository).
+A jupyter notebook containing the following examples can be found in the jupyter notebooks folder of the respository, or alternatively the following code snippets can be pasted into jupyter notebook cells to reproduce the results.
 If a particular cell generates any output, this is shown as a seperate cell beneath the code snippet.
 It should be noted that tanalysis heavily utilizes the tncontract library, and aims to provide a slightly easier and more flexible user interface to tncontract decompositions for users without a physics specific background, who have data-science/ML specific applications in mind.

 We begin by importing the packages we are going to use for this demonstration.
 In particular, in addition to tanalysis and its dependency tncontract, we will use both tensorflow and Keras, in order to illustrate a full typical use-case scenario.
 We also import the MNIST dataset, which is provided via tensorflow.